getoutreach/gobox/pkg/olog/README.md

 func ConfigureFromFile(path string) error
 ```

 `ConfigureFromFile` loads the level configuration from the provided path.
+Entries with a valid level are always applied; entries whose level is not one of `DEBUG`, `INFO`, `WARN`, `ERROR`, or `OFF` are skipped and reported in the returned error, which wraps `ErrUnknownLevel` for each such entry (also surfaced through `PollConfigurationFile`'s callback).

 Configuration looks like: